xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - [Oracle SQL](https://docs.oracle.com/database/121/JJDBC/urls.htm#JJDBC28268).
     - [PostgreSQL](https://jdbc.postgresql.org/documentation/head/connect.html).

-You can set up a connection to one of those 4 database types with its executable jar file already embedded.
+You can set up a connection to one of those three database types with its executable jar file already embedded.
 Refer to the following table for an availability check:
 <p>&nbsp;</p>
 <table>
 <tbody>